sudmon200/whatsapp-clone/README.md

 - ~Build the user interface~
 - Build the back-end

-    i.
-Room id and room creation
+    i. ~Api to create Room and store in db, load from db~

-    ii. ~API created, send and get messaged in realtime~
+    ii. ~API created, send and get messages in realtime~

 - Add functionality get/push to sync with the back-end
 - Authentication